 Your lock can be programmed to maintain a schedule in which certain events can occur automatically.
 For example, you can program the lock to allow Groups of Users (with their User Codes) access ONLY during specific business hours.
 With another example, you can program another lock to UNLOCK at 9am, LOCK at noon for lunch, UNLOCK at 1pm, and LOCK again at 5pm--every weekday.
 As you can see, many different combinations of Schedules can be created to suit the needs of the Users.
-First you create TimeZones (see above), then create events and link them to your TimeZones.
-When finished, you can view your complete schedule in DL-Windows.
+First you create TimeZones (see above).
+Next you create events and link them to your TimeZones (also using the Schedule-TimeZone screen in DL-Windows).
+When finished, you can view (in DL-Windows) your schedule in the Schedule View screen.